Chapter 8. Validation and Diagnostics

 Missing Speaker Elements Diagnostic

-All speeches in modernized texts should have a speech prefix encoded using the <speaker> element.
+All speeches in modernized texts should have a speech prefix encoded with the <speaker> element.
 This diagnostic finds speeches in modernized texts that do not have speech prefixes.
 (Note that some speeches in semi-diplomatic transcriptions do not have speech prefixes.)

 To resolve this diagnostic, add speech prefixes to your modernized text where they are missing.
 See Encode Speakers in Modernized Texts.
+If you have a compelling reason not to add a speech prefix, discuss the matter with your anthology lead, who will in turn take up the matter with the LEMDO team.

 Texts Lacking Authors Diagnostic